MrWolfZ/clean-architecture-comparison/README.md

 In addition to our business rules, our application has a few more behaviors:

 - the system gathers statistics about changes that are made to the _task lists_ it manages
-- whenever a _task list_ is created or changed the system publishes change notification to other systems
+- whenever a _task list_ is created or changed the system publishes a change notification to other systems

 For the sake of simplicity our system contains no user interface, but only APIs.
 It also does not have any authentication or authorization, i.e. _users_ only exist as business objects.